-Consider the last four commands.
-The first of them returns a list of ncol floating point scalars, where ncol is the number of variables of the problem (nrow is the number of constraints, the size of the vector returned by getSlack) containing the full solution.
+Consider the last eight instructions.
+The first of them returns a Python list of ncol floating point scalars, where ncol is the number of variables of the problem (nrow is the number of constraints, the size of the list returned by getSlack) containing the full solution.
 The second example retrieves the value of the single variable v1.

 The third example returns an array of the same size as x with the value of all variables of the list x.
-Finally, the fourth example shows that a range of indices can be specified in order to obtain a vector of values without specifying the corresponding variables.
+The fourth example shows that a range of indices can be specified in order to obtain a list of values without specifying the corresponding variables.
 Recall that the column and row indices begin at 0.
+The fifth line shows that a variable can be passed by name, while the sixth line shows that passing a dictionary with variables, expression, indices, or variable names returns a dictionary with the same keys as the dictionary passed, but with its values set to the values of the corresponding variables/expressions.